Siebel CRM Licensing

 Siebel Licensing Definitions

-For Order Management, application users can manually enter orders directly into the programs, but any orders entered electronically from other sources must be licensed separately by the Electronic Order Line.
+For Order Management, application users can manually enter orders directly into the program, but the Electronic Order Line must license any orders entered electronically from other sources separately.

 $M in Application Annual Revenue is one million U.S. dollars, excluding taxes processed through the licensed program.
 For Oracle Self-Service E-Billing products, the Annual Revenue is equivalent to the total invoiced amount for all company accounts with at least one enrolled user per billing period.

-1,000 Claims: This is defined as one thousand unique claims processed through the program over 12 months.
+1,000 Claims: This refers to the processing of 1,000 unique claims through the program over 12 months.
 A unique claim is defined as one of the following: OEM Claims entry, supplier claims entry, and adjudication.
 Claims flow through to OPA for automated processing.
 You may not exceed the licensed number of transactions during 12 months unless you acquire additional licenses from Oracle.

 Customer Record: is defined as each unique Customer Record (including contact records, prospect records, and records in external data sources) that you may access using the program